SilverDev637/Dodge-the-Barriers/README.md

  * v6.1: Improved Speed Formula; Harder to win; Shaking then pausing was causing errors.
  * v6.2: Upon reaching level 90, the speed stops increasing and remains at 200ms.
  * v6.3: Upgraded the v6.2 updates.
+ * v6.4: Better game quality.
+Don't show the "new point" effect on winning a new point.
+ * v7.0: Random speeds according to the level.